 - New Zealand: +64-9-884-7777

 Learn more about identifying legitimate calls from Google.

-Customers who find your business using Google Search, Maps or the Assistant can ask the Assistant to call you on their behalf, for tasks like booking an appointment or checking the wait time for a table at a restaurant.
+Customers who find your business using Google Search, Maps or Assistant can ask Assistant to call you on their behalf, for tasks like booking an appointment or checking the wait time for a table at a restaurant.
 Assistant will confirm any necessary details with the customer and call your business to fulfill the customer's request.

 Google may also occasionally call businesses to confirm details, like opening hours, and ensure accurate information.

 These calls may be:

-This feature is being tested for some business categories in the US.
+This feature is being tested for some business categories in the United States.
 Google offers this feature free of charge to both businesses and customers to help them connect with each other.

 This feature is currently available on: